BRAINIFII/Pocohunter/my_scripts/README.md

 optimal
 other thins in toolchain section

-And place the scripts in The kernel_source folder (that waht you cloned or downloaded).
+And place the scripts in The kernel_source folder (that what you cloned or downloaded).